spaghetti-/spaghetti-.github.io/source/_posts/qemu-vm-wireguard-vpn-tun-tap-networking.md

 the slightest of parameter changes, so if there's a tool that takes the commandline flags and generates the XML, that'd be awesome.

-If you really require SLiRP networking (user mode) to work and want to route through wireguard, you could consider using network namespaces to achieve the same result.
+If you really need SLiRP networking (user mode) to work and want to route through wireguard, you could consider using network namespaces to achieve the same result.
 I like the flexibility offered by the TAP setup that lets my host and LAN devices interfact with the VM in a much more _normal_ way (subjective).